robertaicenogle/Statistics_R_Programming/README.md

 - Simplifies the process of reading in any external files into our R environment

-**1.** Make a folder on your computer called "R_Analysis," or whatever would help identify your R analysis and scripts folder **2.** In the R menu screen, go to Session, click Set Working Directory, then select Choose Directory
+**1.** Make a folder on your computer called "R_Analysis," or whatever would help identify your R analysis and scripts folder

+**2.** In the R menu screen, go to Session, click Set Working Directory, then select Choose Directory

+**3.** Navigate to the folder on your computer and select Open.
+If you click on the Files tab in your bottom-right multi-tool pane, notice that the folder now represents your active working directory.

+**4.** Now create a new folder in your active directory using the "New Folder" button.
+Once you have created the folder, press the refresh ( ) button to refresh the directory to see your new folder.

+**5.** Once you have created your new folder, use the file pane and click on the folder to navigate within it.
+Within the file pane, click on More and select the Set As Working Directory option to make the folder your new working directory.

+*To set a folder as your default working directory, go to Tools, Global Options, General, and specify the location of the folder.

+## Fundamentals of R Programming
+The two fundamental components to programming in R are creating data structures and using functions.